How to Convert a Light Switch to an Outlet

-This electrical wiring question came from: Walter , a Homeowner from USA
+This electrical wiring question came from: Walter, a Homeowner in the USA.

 Additional Comments: This website is very helpful, it helped me when I was remodeling some of my house.